USCB students working with school to keep campus COVID-19 free

-The Sand Sharks women’s soccer team is quarantined after 8 people, including one player on their campuses, tested positive for the virus.
+The Sand Sharks women’s soccer team is quarantined after eight people, including one player on their campuses, tested positive for the virus.

 “People are holding other people accountable especially to make sure we can stay,” said Olayah Safouan, a USCB Student Government leader.